MammadovAdil/EntityFramework.GraphManager/README.md

 1. Your mapping classes should intherit `ExtendedEntityTypeConfiguration<TEntity>`, where `TEntity` is type of entity which you are configuring mappings for.
 To be able to do so, you have to add **Ma.EntityFramework.GraphManager.CustomMappings** namespace to unsings section.
-Remember that, *you do not have to do so* if you do not need any custom mappings (i.e. unique keys, not updated properties and etc.).
+Remember that, *you do not have to inherit this configuration class* if you do not need any custom mappings (i.e. unique keys, not updated properties and etc.).
 Automatic state defining should still work without this.
 2. Add **Ma.EntityFramework.GraphManager** to your usings section where to you want to add or update entities.
 3. Define state of whole graph using just one line: `context.AddOrUpdate(entity);`